rcliao/blog/content/posts/hello.md

 # Hello world!

 This is my first post using Hugo.
+This is just an example blog post without any actual content.

+As far as my vision on this blog, I want to start share my opinions and experiences in my day to day work – software development.

+Stay tuned!